SalmaIdja/salma-Idja/README.md

 - queries/revenue_by_country.sql — revenue by country
 - queries/monthly_sales.sql — monthly revenue

-## How to run
+## How to Run
-1. Create tables: run schema.sql.
-2. Insert sample data: run sample_data.sql.
+1. Run `schema.sql` in MySQL to create tables.
+2. Run `sample_data.sql` to insert data.
-3. Execute any query in the queries folder.
+3. Execute queries in the `queries/` folder to see results.

-Works on PostgreSQL and most SQL engines with minor changes (DATE_TRUNC is PostgreSQL).
+## Example Insights
+- Laptops are the top-selling product.
+- USA generates the highest revenue.
+- Sales peaked in February 2025.